 They were also able to perform the task at hand quickly and accurately, without getting distracted.

 These mental functions are relevant to our everyday functioning, as we multitask and plan our day-to-day activities.”

 Why yoga is so beneficial

-Yoga may be beneficial for all sorts of reasons, says Professor Janice Kiecolt-Glaser:
+Yoga may be beneficial to mental health for all sorts of reasons, says Professor Janice Kiecolt-Glaser: